Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 What Other UK Keepers Say (Social Proof)

-Don’t just take my word for it.
+Do not just take my word for it.
 Following these simple rules really does make life easier.
-Here’s what some other small flock keepers from around the UK have said:
+Here is what some other small flock keepers from around the UK have said:

 Final Thoughts: Are Chickens Worth the Rules?